Errorcrafter/Errorcrafter/README.md

 - i'm sad now
 #### things i sort of know
 - java
+- js
+- html/css (not a programming language but its still notable)
+#### things i know from skidding
 - c#
-- css (not a programming language but its still notable)
-#### things i know from skidding
-- node.js
-- regular js
--
+- what was i talking about?

 # talk to me
 discord - macpherson#1415